NEMRUT

 ISTANBUL HERITAGE

-ISTANBUL BY NIGHT
+ISTANBUL HERITAGE ISTANBUL BY NIGHT TROY

 CAPADOCCIA REGION

-HISTORICAL SITES AND MONUMENTS Sultanahmet Square: In front of the Blue Mosque is the site of the ancient Hippodrome, the scene of chariot races and the center of Byzantine civic life.
+Sultanahmet Square: In front of the Blue Mosque is the site of the ancient Hippodrome, the scene of chariot races and the center of Byzantine civic life.
 Of the monuments which once adorned it, only three remain: the Obelisk of Theodosius, the bronze Serpentine Column and the Column of Constanline.
 Remains from the curved end of the Hippodrome wall can be seen to the south of the these three monuments.
 Today, it is the center of historical, cultural and touristic activities.
 The square, with its surrounding area. resembles an open-air museum.
 The 18th-century houses on Sogukcesme Street, delightfully restored, are now guest houses for tourists and also contain a fascinating library of books on Istanbul.

 Ahmet III Fountain: Situated at the entrance to Topkapi Palace and built in 1729 as a gift to Ahmet III. it is one of the most magnificent free standing fountains.
 Highly ornamented and covered with a generous pointed roof, it is a fine example of fountain architecture.